Jacqueline-Tsai/code-autograder/README.md

 # Code Autograding Web Application

 This is a full-stack web application for automated code grading.
-It provide scalability, functionality and performance testing
+It provide scalability, functionality and performance testing.

 Provides an endpoint for grading programming assignments.
 Has the functionality needed to create a grader image based on `grader-image` and to copy source code